iicc1/TgBash/README.md

 ```
 send_message "${CHAT[ID]}" "lol"
 ```
-To send html or markdown put the following strings before the text, depending on the parsing mode you want to enable:
+To send markdown put the following strings before the text, depending on the parsing mode you want to enable:
 ```
 send_markdown_message "${CHAT[ID]}" "*This is a text in bold*"
 ```